tristeroresearch/mach-sdk/README.md

 // Step 3: Market make the order using the Mach market maker const response = await marketMakeOrder(chains.arb, receipt);
 ```

+### Notes on Mach Smart Contracts

+- Transactions are placed on chain via a smart contract function on Mach's `Orderbook` contract called `PlaceOrder`.
+- You can find the source code for the order book smart contract [here](https://github.com/tristeroresearch/OrderbookV2).

 ## Project Structure